 A LITTLE ABOUT THE ECONOMY IN NEW YORK

 It is hard to talk about New York’s economy without thinking of the massive multinational corporations that are headquartered there.
 Of the 70 fortune 500 companies that are based in New York, 24 are finance companies.
 The financial sector is by far the largest and most profitable industry in the state.
-Between the areas of finance itself like banks, hedge funds, the stock market and credit card companies, there is insurance companies, and real estate companies, including rental and leasing.
+Between the areas of finance itself like banks, hedge funds, the stock market, and credit card companies, there are insurance companies, and real estate companies, including rental and leasing.
 Construction is another large enterprise in New York state.
 As one of the fastest growing states in the country, due in no small part to the Big Apple, the workers who keep up with that growth also keep up with their salaries.
 In 2017, New York current-dollar GDP was $1,547.1 billion and ranked 3rd in the United States.